International Medical Response Group Says New Ebola Tactics Needed

 Portable, turnkey medical facilities figure to be an integral part of any rapid response plan that requires a mobile hospital and/or isolation unit.

-BLU-MED XP Medical Response Packages are specifically designed for emergency and disaster response teams in need of rapid-response facilities.
+BLU-MED EXT Medical Trailer Systems are specifically designed for emergency and disaster response teams in need of rapid-response facilities.
 The packages include shelter, electrical systems, lights, HVAC and a trailer-mounted power generation system.

 For more information, contact BLU-MED here or call 1-425-739-2795 to discuss what facility you need and sizing requirements.